 If you want Army jobs, Visit: Join Pak Army

 The identities of active-duty uniformed JAG officials are held classified, and no details of such individuals are made available to media.

 The individual major service branches administer all three sets of service laws under the central reporting supervision of the Ministry of Defence (MoD).

-The army has a four-tier system; the air force, navy, and marines have three systems.
-The two top levels of all three-tier systems are the general court-martial and district court-martial; the third level comprises the general field court-martial in the army, air force, and navy.
+The Pak Army has a four-tier system; the Air Force, Navy and Marines have three systems.
+The two top levels of all three-tier systems are the general court-martial and district court-martial; the third level comprises the general field court-martial in the Army, Air Force and Navy.

 The fourth-level tier of the military contains the summary court-martial.
 The differences in tier levels reflect whether their competence extends to officers or enlisted personnel and the severity of the punishment that may be imposed.